 How developers work in the world of Salesforce

 With Salesforce, you can build solutions using a combination of no-code tools and code.
 The right tools for the right task.
 We call this low-code development.
-Through no-code customizations, developers solve some requirements without coding.
+Through no-code customisations, developers solve some requirements without coding.
 This means when they do code, they end up writing less repetitive or boilerplate code.

 Salesforce products are expansive, covering sales, service, marketing, analytics, commerce, and more.
 Every part of Salesforce exposes APIs.
-Developers use these to create web apps on Heroku, supercharge their integration with MuleSoft, or even customize one of the standard applications.
+Developers use these to create web apps on Heroku, supercharge their integration with MuleSoft, or even customise one of the standard applications.
 It’s fair to say that any developer can be a Salesforce Developer.

 What does a developer do with Salesforce?

 Most developers who work with Salesforce technologies build custom business apps and solutions.
 They do this either with the Salesforce Platform (including Sales Cloud, Service Cloud, and Experience Cloud communities) or with Heroku.
-While some developers specialize, most fit the description of full-stack developers working with both back-end logic and front-end experiences.
+While some developers specialise, most fit the description of full-stack developers working with both back-end logic and front-end experiences.

 Beyond the Salesforce Platform, there are many other opportunities for developers in the world of Salesforce.
 Some build custom marketing experiences on Marketing Cloud.
 Others plumb the depths of data and expose new insights with Tableau.
 There are developers building engaging commerce experiences with Commerce Cloud’s PWA kit.
 Others craft their company’s digital HQ with custom Slack apps.